gildas-lormeau/zip.js/README.md

 Run the code on Plunker: https://plnkr.co/edit/4sVljNIpqSUE9HCA?preview

-## Demo of the FS API written with React
+## Demo of the FS API based on React

 See https://gildas-lormeau.github.io/zipjs-react-app